vktr274/MLP-Fashion-MNIST/README.md

 | Units in third hidden layer | min: 128, max: 256 |
 | Units in fourth hidden layer | min: 32, max: 64 |

-The hyperparameters we tuned are the learning rate, momentum, batch size, number of epochs, and the number of units in each hidden layer.
 The following table shows the best values for the hyperparameters.

 | Hyperparameter | Value |
 |----------------|-------|